Bert-Proesmans/bert-proesmans.github.io/content/2022-06-05-on-spam-and-notifications.md

 ### Human

 Lock the front lip of your mailbox with a key.
 You now have box with two locks, one for your postman, one for yourself.
-Hand the key to your postman.
+Hand your postman his key.
-*OMG, but I would have to* **gulp** *interact with my postman!* Yes, the world turns because of working humans and their interactions.
+*OMG, but I would have to* **gulp** *interact with my postman!*
+Yes, the world turns because of working humans and their interactions.
 Get on with it.

 ## E-mail